 In order to perform the same task as in the previous section, but in parallel, we will approach the problem in much the same way: points will be assigned an extent corresponding to the extent of the associated kernel, those points will be assigned SpatialKeys based on which subtiles their kernels overlap, and each kernel will be applied to the tile corresponding to its assigned SpatialKey.
 Earlier, this process was effected by a flatMap followed by a groupBy and then a map.
 This very same procedure could be used here, save for the fact that groupBy, when applied to an RDD, triggers an expensive, slow, network-intensive shuffling operation which collects items with the same key on a single node in the cluster.
-Instead, a fold-like operation will be used: aggregateByKey, which has a signature of RDD [ (K, U) ] => T => ( (U, T) => T, (T, T) => T) => RDD [ (K, T) ].
-That is, we begin with an RDD of key/value pairs, provide a "zero value" of type T, the type of the final result, and two functions: (1) a sequential operator, which uses a single value of type T. In our case, U = PointFeature[Double] and T = Tile; this implies that the insertion function is a kernel stamper and the merging function is a tile adder.
+Instead, a fold-like operation will be used: aggregateByKey, which has a signature of RDD [(K, U)] => T => ((U, T) => T, (T, T) => T) => RDD [(K, T)].
+That is, we begin with an RDD of key/value pairs, provide a "zero value" of type T, the type of the final result, and two functions: (1) a sequential operator, which uses a single value of type U to update an accumulated value of type T, and (2) a combining operator, which merges two accumulated states of type T. In our case, U = PointFeature[Double] and T = Tile; this implies that the insertion function is a kernel stamper and the merging function is a tile adder.